hashicorp/nomad-pack/fixtures/bad_pack/README.md

 If the `register_consul_service` is unset or set to true, the Consul service will be registered.

-Several load balancers in the [The Nomad Pack Community Registry](../README.md) are configured to connect to this service with ease.
+Several load balancers in the [Nomad Pack Community Registry](../README.md) are configured to connect to this service with ease.

 The [NginX](../nginx/README.md) and [HAProxy](../haproxy/README.md) packs can be configured to balance over the